- Can you die from an asthma attack?

 Speak to your GP or asthma nurse before you stop taking your medicines as they may be able to consider a suitable alternative, such as temporarily switching to a once-a-day dose of your preventer inhaler.

 A. If you have frequent asthma attacks, your airways can become scarred and narrower.
 This is sometimes called 'airway remodelling'.
-If this happens, it means that less air can move through your airways and your symptoms may become worse and/or more frequent.
+If this happens, it means that less air can move through your airways and your symptoms (and asthma attacks) may become worse and/or more frequent.